milesthedisch/particle_library/README.md

 # TODOS:

-1. [ ] Extract the express stuff from this project and move it into particle_docs.
+1. [x] Extract the express stuff from this project and move it into particle_docs.
-2. [ ] Publish this package to npm and link it in to the particle_docs.
+2. [x] Publish this package to npm and link it in to the particle_docs.
-3. [ ] Test to see if the package works.
+3. [x] Test to see if the package works.
+4. [ ] 100% test coverage.

 # MVP

 1. [x] Get site running in express.
-2. [ ] Allow users to navigate to examples.
+2. [x] Allow users to navigate to examples.
 3. [x] 90% test coverage on all libraries.
-4. [ ] Write up API documentation for all the libraries.
+4. [x] Write up API documentation for all the libraries.

 # Nice to haves